 5. Paint the shamrock green.
 While the paint is still wet, sprinkle with dark green glitter.
 Add a little more green paint to the center of the shamrock and sprinkle with light green glitter.
 Tap the carving to remove any excess glitter.
 Let dry.

 6. Outline the carved letters with black paint pen.

 * You are welcome to use my original artwork for your own use or for a gift/donation only.
 You may not use my designs for items intended for resale – that is a copyright infringement.
 Thank you!

-I love the look of soft pastels for my speckled eggs – this is a simple, yet beautiful spring or Easter decoration.
+I love the look of soft pastels for my DIY speckled Easter eggs – this is a simple, yet beautiful spring or Easter decoration.